cge-tubingens/IDEAL-GENOM-QC/README.md

 ## Dependable Files

 This folder should contain additional files to run the quality control pipeline.
-The structure inside the directory should be as follows:
+For example, the user might use this directory to store the high LD regions files in case it wants to use a different one from the library's default.
+Moreover, if the user wants to explore the population structure with respect to some category, the corresponding file should be located in this folder.

 ```
 dependables
     |
-    |---all_phase3.bed
+    |---high-LD_regions.txt
     |
-    |---all_phase3.bim
-    |
-    |---all_phase3.fam
-    |
-    |---all_phase3.psam
-    |
-    |---high-LD-regions.txt
-    |
-    |---geographic_info.txt
+    |---population_categories.txt
 ```

-Notice that the files `all_phase3.bed`, `all_phase3.bim`, `all_phase3.fam` and `all_phase3.psam` correspond to the 1000 Genomes phase 3.
-In addition, the file `high-LD-regions.txt` corresponds to the build 38, in order to be consistent with 1000 Genomes phase 3 build.

-The file `geographic_info.txt` is optional.
-It should contain two columns: the first one for individual ids, and the second one with geographical (or another categorical information that allows to split the study population) information.
-With this file it can be built a plot to see the genes distribution by categories.
-If the file is not present the plot will not be generated.
-The separator between the two columns must be a blank space or tab.

-In a future realease is intended to add this step in the pipeline.
+Regarding the `population_structure.txt`, we expect a file with three colums, the first two are the ones for the `IID` and `FID` from **PLINK** `.fam` file, and the third one with the category that wants to be explored.

+The other external files needed to perform the QC pipeline are the reference genome files.
+The library has the facility of fetch and process the reference genome automatically.

 ## Output Data